-As part of your course in Geology, you’ll explore diverse topics, including how to describe, analyse and interpret rocks, how volcanoes are formed, how ice ages originate, how to search for oil and gas, and what Britain was like 300 million years ago.
-Our Geology degree emphasises applied geology, so you will learn vital skills for the workplace, including geographical information systems (GIS), geological mapping, and geological methods.
-The final year also includes several industry led workshops.
-We pride ourselves on offering some of the most extensive fieldwork of any UK university Geology course, at locations in the UK and overseas, which currently include Iceland and Spain.
+Our Geology course emphasises applied geology, so you will learn vital skills for the workplace, including geographical information systems (GIS), geological mapping, and analysis of geological materials.
+We pride ourselves on oﬀering some of the most extensive fieldwork of any UK university geology course, at locations in the UK and overseas, which currently include Iceland and Spain.

 In the first year of the Geology degree, you will gain basic geological knowledge and scientific background.
 In years two and three, you will enjoy more detailed study and develop practical and transferable skills.

 The Geology degree is taught using a combination of lectures, laboratory sessions, tutorials, practicals, and UK field trips.
 The course contains around 35% practical work and most modules include a fieldwork element.

 The number of hours of formal teaching will vary depending on your module choice and year of study.
 The focus of this Geology degree is hands-on learning, so you will gain practical skills that are supported by the study of theory.

 Our students are assessed using a range of approaches depending on your module choice and year of study which could include laboratory and field reports of your own work, essays, oral presentations, posters, field notebooks, teamwork projects and examinations.